soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![A portion of the Dashboard View design surface is shown with tiles added for various properties of the device.](media/view-adding-properties-tiles.png "Device property tiles")

 17. Spend some time now and investigate the various visualizations and settings you can set on each tile.
-For instance, you have the ability to customize chart types, colors and axes.
+For instance, you have the ability to customize chart types, colors, and axes.
 You can also resize each tile individually.
 Select the _Save_ button in the toolbar menu to save the `Dashboard` view.

 18. On the `Rod Pump` device template screen, select the `Views` item from the central navigation pane, and choose `Visualizing the device` once again to create a new view.
 Name this view, `Command` and add a tile for the `Toggle Motor Power` command.
 Once complete, press the `Save` button in the toolbar.
 This View will allow pump operators to initiate the toggle power command from the IoT Central application.